-CBT for depression is an active, ‘doing’ therapy, and not just a talking therapy.
+CBT for depression is a special form of depression counselling that is an active, ‘doing’ therapy, and not just a talking therapy.
 It is a collaborative process where the client and psychologist work together to identify strategies that will be effective for that specific person.
 CBT has a long history of research-based support showing that it is effective as a treatment and flexible enough to adapt to any person’s particular situation and needs.

-Treatment is usually short-term, typically lasting between 10 and 20, one-hour sessions and focuses on finding effective ways to cope right now.
+CBT treatment as depression counselling is usually short-term, typically lasting between 10 and 20, one-hour sessions and focuses on finding effective ways to cope right now.
 We teach skills to help patients reduce the severity of depression symptoms and minimize the chances of relapse.
-Homework and practice outside of sessions are key components of treatment that really build that learning and help people to manage future episodes.
+Homework and practice outside of depression counselling sessions are key components of treatment that really build that learning and help people to manage future episodes.

 Psychological services are covered by most extended health benefit plans and are tax deductible.